kyma-project/api-gateway/docs/user/troubleshooting-guides/03-10-dns-mgt/03-10-dns-mgt-connection-refused.md

-# Connection refused or timeout
+# Connection Refused or Timeout

 ## Symptom